Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 YOU:

-• Hello, I will take the steak and fries/crisps please. (bonjour, Je vais prendre le steak frites s’il vous plaît.)
+• Hello, I would like the steak and fries/crisps, please.
+(Bonjour, je vais prendre le steak-frites s’il vous plaît.)

 SERVER: